 Find ways to make your home more energy efficient

-What type of windows are most energy efficient?
+What type of windows is the most energy efficient?

-In addition, high quality Low-E coatings on all three panes makes triple-pane (triple-glazed) windows the most energy efficient windows.
+In addition, high-quality Low-E coatings on all three panes make triple-pane (triple-glazed) windows the most energy-efficient windows.
 However, the most thermally insulating window may not be right for you.
 To understand the different aspects you must consider, find an Eco Choice representative near you.

 An ENERGY STAR qualified door is one that meets the energy efficiency requirements laid down under the ENERGY STAR program.
 An energy efficient door may have features such as: